gtrixic/lets-meat-up/README.md

 **App Description:**

-Make new friends or potential partners with this application with someone random and get recommendations on restaurants to have your first meal together.
+Make new friends or potential partners with Let's Meat Up! and get recommendations on restaurants to have your first meal together.

+An assignment for partial fulfilment of the coursework of Mobile Applications Development AY2020/21 in Ngee Ann Polytechnic.

+Let's Meat Up! is a social/food app to help you find food buddies or potential partners.
+Love food?
+Let's Meat Up! helps you match with others that

+What Let's Meat Up Has
+- Personality Questions Test
+- Chat
+- Suggested Restaurants

+The Personality Questions Test is to help you find a partner with similar personalities.

 **Roles & Contributions of Members:**